- AS – Aortic Stenosis

 In general, mechanical valves are very long-lasting but come with the need for lifelong anticoagulation with warfarin.
 Bioprosthetic valves do not generally require anticoagulation but come with a high risk for early valve deterioration.

-The current guidelines suggest that patients < age 50 should favour mechanical AVR, unless anticoagulation is contraindicated or undesired.
+The AHA 2017 guideline suggests that patients < age 50 should favour mechanical AVR, unless anticoagulation is contraindicated or undesired.
 Patients over age 65 can typically favour bioprosthetic AVR, as the valve is likely to outlive them.

 Note that all TAVI valves are bioprosthetic.